nileshmali/rust-opencv-builder/README.md

-# rust-ci
+# rust-musl-opencv-builder
-Rust docker image for CI
+Rust+OpenCV builder image for musl on alpine